opendatasoft/ods-documentation/source/publishing_data/07_configuring_visualizations/05_configuring_calendar_view/calendar.rst

 .. admonition:: Prerequisite
    :class: important

-   For the Calendar visualization to be available, the dataset must contain at least one date or datetime field, and a text field containing the title of the calendar event.
+   For the Calendar visualization to be available, the dataset must contain at least one :ref:`date or datetime field<choosingtype>`, and a text field containing the title of the calendar event.

 In the edition interface of a dataset, the Visualizations > Calendar tab allows to configure the Calendar visualization displayed in the front office, once the dataset is published on the portal.